Japan court denies extended detention of Nissan’s Ghosn

 The scandal also raised concerns over the Japanese automaker and the future of its alliance with Renault SA of France.

-Ghosn, a Brazillian-born Frenchman of Lebanese ancestry, was sent in by Renault in 1999 to turn around Nissan that was on the verge of bankruptcy.
-For two decades, Ghosn led the Japanese automaker’s rise.
+Ghosn, a Brazillian-born Frenchman of Lebanese ancestry, was sent in by Renault in 1999 to turn around Nissan, then on the verge of bankruptcy.
+For two decades, Ghosn led the Japanese automaker’s rise to the world’s second-largest.

 Nissan has dismissed Ghosn as chairman and Kelly as a representative director.
 At a board meeting Monday, Nissan put off a decision on Ghosn’s replacement.